 - Sarcofagi of Carajía - Luya.
 A group of unique, practically intact clay sarcofagi.
 Seven sarcofagi are shaped like standing people and are up to 2.5 m tall.

 - Sillustani chullpas - Puno.
 Group of impressive burial towers - chullpas.
-Built by Aymara people before 15th century AD, the best preserved chullpas.
+Built by Aymara people before the 15th century AD, the best preserved chullpas.

 - Pyramids of Sun and Moon (Huaca del Sol and Huaca de la Luna) - La Libertad.
 One of the largest adobe structures in ther world.
 Located in the former capital of Moche state.
-Built circa 450 AD.
+Built sometimes around 450 AD.
 Pyramid of Sun initially was 50 m tall, now 41 m tall.